oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

 ## Task 1: Create the APEX app

-1. From your APEX workspace homepage, click **Create Application**.
+1. From your APEX workspace homepage, navigate to App Builder and click **Create**.

     !["Create Application"](images/create-app1.png " ")